 But it’s also the build-up to this scene that is so interesting.
 Donna is shown not to be the smiling unreal mother from the world of more pedestrian films and advertising.
 Her marriage is on the rocks and she has been having an affair behind her husband’s back.

 There is also interesting characterisation regarding Cujo’s owners with the mother Charity taking their young son to stay with her sister and get him away from her alcoholic husband, Joe.

-It’s this characterisation which expands the canvas regarding the film massively and prevents the movie being just a mildly interesting B-movie.
+It’s this characterisation that expands the canvas regarding the film massively and prevents the movie from being just a mildly interesting B-movie.

 When I saw Cujo for the first time I felt it was greatly overlooked.
 Recent times have been kinder to the film with a stunning new Blu Ray release that gives the film the loving treatment it so richly deserves.